replot/replot-line/readMe.md

   )
 }
 ```

-- `tooltipContents` defaults to data about points in the line and the group (if applicable)

 ### Graph Style
 Users can customize graph elements by passing a javascript object to the `graphStyle` argument.
 Keys can include: